goxr3plus/JFXCustomCursor/README.md

 # JFXCustomCursor

-Create your very own complex or not cursors in Java.Take a taste seeing the video below.
+Create your very own complex or not cursors in JavaFX.Take a taste seeing the video below.

 ## Youtube Demostration